makman568/algofun/pq/traffic/consensus_traffic.md

 #### Phase 1: Proposal Phase
 - **Theoretical committee**: 20 proposers selected via VRF sortition (NumProposers=20 for all v10+ networks)
-- **Predicted messages**: ~12-25 proposals (Poisson expectation is ~20 unique proposers; tracker deduplication and priority filtering trim the tail but relays every fresh proposal until the highest-priority payload is known)
+- **Theoretical expectation**: **≈ 20 proposals** (based on the NumProposers=20 parameter).
-- **Behavior**: All valid proposals are propagated so the network can converge on the highest-priority proposal
+- **Behavior**: All valid proposals are propagated so the network can converge on the highest-priority proposal.
+The observed number of messages is typically lower (~4-11) due to network dynamics and early soft-vote quorum.

 **Note:** The 12-25 proposal range reflects the theoretical committee size derived from the proposer selection function and is intentionally conservative.
 In practice, empirical telemetry typically shows fewer observed proposals per round (often ~4-11), due to early soft-vote quorum being reached.
 Once the soft threshold is met, proposal propagation is no longer necessary for the current round, and late-arriving proposals are suppressed or discarded by the network.
 This optimization reduces the observed proposal count but does not alter the underlying committee model).

 #### Phase 2: Soft Vote Phase
 - **Expected total committee weight**: 2,990
 - **Weight threshold required**: 2,267 (76% of expected weight)
-- **Predicted messages (Nov-23-2025 distribution)**: **~260-360 unique votes**
+- **Theoretical expectation (Nov-23-2025 distribution)**: **≈ 354 unique votes**
 - **Reasoning**: Each account with stake fraction `s` is selected with probability `1 - e^{-s×2990}`.
-Summing this over the observed distribution yields 354 expected voters; telemetry shows 280-340 due to threshold termination trimming the tail.
+Summing this over the observed distribution yields a theoretical expectation of ≈ 354 unique voters.
+In practice, the observed number is lower (telemetry shows 280-340) because of early threshold termination.
 - **Key insight**: Thresholds are measured in **weight**, but the Poisson selection process causes hundreds of distinct accounts (especially the 0.1%-0.5% “middle tier”) to emit at least one vote before the tracker detects quorum.
 - **Optimization**: Nodes stop relaying once the 2,267-weight threshold is reached, so most of the 354 expected voters do